cisco/cisco-network-chef-cookbook/README.md

 - `ipv4_redirects` - Set to `false` to disable ICMP redirects on this interface, `true` to enable them.

+- `mtu` - Maximum Trasnmission Unit size for frames received and sent on the specified interface.
+Valid value is an integer.

 - `negotiate_auto` - Set to `true` or `false` to enable or disable autonegotiation of interface speed.